-To find out more before confirming your booking, email our Bike Hire team at email@example.com
+To find out more and to make a booking, email our Bike Hire team at email@example.com

 Need a quick fix to your bike, maybe your chain oiled up or your tyres pumped?
 Our volunteers can show you how to maintain your bike and we have plenty of useful tools to make sure you're always road-ready!
 Bike Pad can be found in the Woolmanhill Student Flats.
-Our opening times are updated weekly on Facebook, so make sure to check online before dropping by.
+Our opening times 3-6 every Friday till week 11 of each semester.

 We need volunteers!